Wilfred/wilfred.github.com/_posts/2013-05-09-multi-paradigm-elisp.markdown

       (when (<= (oref m health) 0)
         (setf (oref m alive) nil)))

-No discussion of object oriented code would be complete, of course, without an example of class-based inheritance:
+No discussion of object-oriented code would be complete, of course, without an example of class-based inheritance:

     class BossMonster(Monster):